tbiyiktas/Android-Clean-Network-Layer/README.md

 MultipartCommand --|> ACommand
 @enduml
 Contributing
-Fork → branch → PR
+Fork → branch → PR.

-Please include a brief description, and if relevant, a small test or sample.
+Please include a brief description and, if relevant, a small test or sample.

 License
 MIT